 Scope: The scope of POTATOLK is to support sending messages and information between two potatolk client or other types of clients that work with the API Server.
 POTATOLK establishes the means and a standard for integrating existing, developing, and future.
 POTATOLK will provide seamless, integrated, automated information type information addressing all functional areas including list functional areas (e.g. FOD, IT, HRM, etc.).

-Major Activities: The major activities of this system will be to manage POTATOLK in accordance with ITI G.Marconi, FCC Computer Security Program Directive, FCC Instruction 1479.2other relevant FCC guidanceIDODI 5000.2 principles.
-The FCC ject system custodian will ensure that the system, designing and engineering concept, architectural and interface baselines and interoperability at all levels is consistent with FCC policies, including the System Development Life Cycle (SDLC) and change management processes.
+Major Activities: The major activities of this system will be to manage POTATOLK in accordance with ITI G.Marconi, FCC Computer Security Program Directive, FCC Instruction 1479.2 and other relevant FCC guidance.
+The FCC system custodian will ensure that the system, designing and engineering concept, architectural and interface baselines and interoperability at all levels is consistent with FCC policies, including the System Development Life Cycle (SDLC) and change management processes.

 3. Responsibilities